chemfiles/chemfiles/doc/bindings/python-api.rst

 .. py:class:: Trajectory(filename[, mode="r", format=""])

-    A trajectory is a file containing informations about the positions of particles during a simulation, and sometimes more.
+    A trajectory is a file containing informations about the positions of particles during a simulation, and sometimes other quantities.
 The default constructor open the file at ``filename``, in read mode, with automatic format guessing.

     :param str filename: path to the file to open
     :param str mode: file opening mode.
 Can be "r" for read mode or "w" for write